-Does your business require employees to get the behind the wheel in order to do their jobs?
-It’s in the best interest of the company — and every person on the road — to make sure anyone driving on their behalf has a clean record.
+Does your business require employees to get behind the wheel in order to do their jobs?
+It’s in the best interest of the company – and every person on the road – to make sure anyone driving on your behalf has a clean record.

 This record search is known by many names:

 These records are kept by the Department of Motor Vehicles in each state.
-There is no such thing as a national database to search driving records, so MVRs are typically done only for the state where an applicant holds a current license.
+MVRs are typically done only for the state where an applicant holds a current license.

 An MVR will check for several pieces of information that show on a driver’s license as well as other violations, crimes, and other driving-related information.

-If there is negative information reported on an MVR in the report, the same adverse action requirements apply as they would with criminal records.
-An applicant must be given a copy of the report and be given time to correct any mistakes before any adverse hiring decision is made.
+If there is negative information in an MVR, the same adverse action requirements apply as they would with criminal records.
+An applicant must be given a copy of the report, and be given time to correct any mistakes before any adverse hiring decision is made.

 Each state has its own way of managing MVRs, so the amount of information and the manner of obtaining it might differ if you employ people in more than one state.
 Working with a partner like EBI will make gathering and managing MVRs much easier.